-The County Attorney of Miami-Dade County is the legal counsel to the TPO.
+The Miami-Dade County Attorney is the legal advisor to the TPO, and shall represent the TPO in all legal matters, and with concurrence of the County Attorney, the TPO may employ special counsel for specific needs.
 The legal counsel attends all meetings of the TPO and approves the form and legal sufficiency of all contracts and agreements entered into by the TPO.

-3.5 Transportation Planning Council
+3.5 Transportation Planning Council (TPC)

-The Transportation Planning Council (TPC) is composed of voting and nonvoting members.
-The TPO Executive Director serves as the chair of the TPC.
-Council members are composed of senior technical staff from agencies such as the Florida Department of Transportation (FDOT), the South Florida Regional Transportation Authority (SFRTA), the Miami-Dade Expressway Authority (MDX), and a representative from the Miami-Dade County Public School Board, the Miami-Dade County League of Cities, and municipalities with voting membership on the TPO Governing Board.
-Also, the Directors of county departments participating in the transportation planning process.
-Nonvoting members include technical staff of pertinent federal, state, and regional agencies.
-Only in the absence of the respective directors at Council meetings may the alternates exercise their right to vote.
+Pursuant to Florida Statutes §339.175 (6)(d), the TPO is required to establish a technical advisory council, the members of which shall serve at the pleasure of the TPO Governing Board.
+Accordingly, the Transportation Planning Council (TPC) was created with membership composed of voting members, and may also include nonvoting members.
+The TPO Executive Director may serve as the chair of the TPC.
+However, pursuant to TPO Resolution #17-16, the TPO Executive Director is authorized to designate a TPO staff member to serve as the TPC Chairperson.
+Council members are composed of senior technical staff from agencies, such as the Florida Department of Transportation (FDOT), the South Florida Regional Transportation Authority (SFRTA), the Miami-Dade Expressway Authority (MDX), and a representative from the Miami-Dade County Public School Board, the Miami-Dade County League of Cities, municipalities with voting membership on the TPO Governing Board, and directors of county departments participating in the transportation planning process.
+There shall be only one member/alternate representing an agency.
+Only in the absence of the respective member at TPC meetings may the alternates exercise their right to vote.

-The TPO Clerk of the Board develops and prepares the TPC agenda, gives notice of its meetings, keeps minutes and records of its proceedings, prepares resolutions, and sees that the policies and directives of the Council are carried out.
-Membership on the Council is as follows:
+The TPO Agency Clerk of the Board develops and prepares the TPC agenda, gives notice of its meetings, keeps minutes and records of its proceedings, prepares resolutions, and sees that the policies and directives of the Council are carried out.
+Membership on the TPC is as follows: